-Located within walking distance to Frankston’s award winning beach & waterfront precinct, the evolving CBD, Botanical Gardens as well as being positioned in the highly sought after Frankston High School Zone, this one has it all!
+Located within walking distance to Frankston’s award winning beach & waterfront precinct, the evolving CBD and Botanical Gardens as well as being positioned within the highly sought after Frankston High School Zone, this one has it all!

 The spacious open plan living area and stunning designer kitchen acts as the hub of the home.
 Offering walk-in pantry, breakfast bar, Ceaser stone waterfall benches, soft close draws, stainless steel appliances including dishwasher, gas cook top and feature lighting.

 The bedrooms are positioned toward the rear of the home.
 The master bedroom overlooks the low maintenance landscaped back garden.
 Offering polished timber floors, built-in robes, ceiling fan and TV point.